atdyer/chart.js/API.md

 # d3-chart API

-d3-chart is a small, hackable, d3-esque charting library.
-It is designed to be used in concert with D3 4.0.
-It began as an extension to the time-series-chart.js example from Mike Bostock's post on [reusable charts](https://bost.ocks.org/mike/chart/).
-As I was building charts for various projects, I often found myself starting with that code and adding functionality or hacking away at it to fit my needs, so I decided to start building my own version that would accumulate these new features.
-My hope is that this plugin will provide enough functionality to get charts 90% of the way there, and that the documentation and examples will be good enough that the last 10% is easily obtainable by making simple changes to the code as needed.
+d3-chart is a charting plugin for D3 4.0.
+It began as an extension to the time-series-chart.js example from Mike Bostock's post on [reusable charts](https://bost.ocks.org/mike/chart/) and has gradually evolved into a full-fledged charting plugin for D3.
+Many charting and plotting libraries and tools use D3 in the backend, but they tend to shy away from the typical D3 style of coding.
+For example, from the [C3.js](https://c3js.org) website:

+> C3 makes it easy to generate D3-based charts by wrapping the code required to construct the entire chart.
+We don't need to write D3 code any more.

+That's great if you have no intention of using D3 for anything other than charting, but if you are comfortable with and already working in a D3 environment, there's no reason to load a library that hides the D3 functionality from you.

+The d3-chart plugin provides you with extensions to D3 for generating D3 charts using the D3 coding conventions you've become familiar with (e.g. configurable functions and method chaining).
+Essentially I've compiled all of that margin/axis/scale code that you see in all of the D3 examples down to a more reusable API and thrown in a few features that I find myself constantly rewriting every time I make chart.

 * [Charts](#charts) - Creating and drawing a chart
 * [Areas](#areas) - Plotting of areas